 Samuel D. Hodge, Jr.

-Electronic medical records, telemedicine and e-prescriptions have dramatically changed the
+Electronic medical records, artificial intelligence and e-prescriptions have dramatically

-record is unique, handwritten or typed in a doctor’s distinctive shorthand with abbreviations
+prescribed treatment.
+Each record is unique, handwritten or typed in a doctor’s distinctive

 When you need to understand and use medical records in a case, not only must you go